QR3.2 QR3.2 Safely Access the Rail Corridor - Training Webinar

 3 years - If you require a reaccreditation please check out the course listed on our website.

-The learners will be assessed to determine their competence using both a theory and practical assessment via webinar link.
+The learners will be assessed to determine their competence using both a theory and practical assessment via webinar link and video evidence.

-- NHS Category 3 Health Assessment required for the role of ‘Working in the Rail Corridor’
+- NHS Category 3 Health Assessment required for the Rail Industry Worker roles of QR Operator & National Around the Track Personnel

 - Construction Induction Card (White Card)